Verdenroz/fenrir-interviewer/README.md

 **Natural Conversation Flow**: Creating pause detection that feels natural was surprisingly difficult.
 We implemented a sophisticated debouncing system with 3-second silence timeouts to distinguish between thinking pauses and actual end-of-turn, preventing premature interruptions.

 **Assembly-AI**: Despite how wonderful their realtime transcription turned out, the pain and misery it took to get there was... unspeakable.
 Too many hours spent debugging, looking through outdated documentation and code.
 Only to realize, connecting to the websocket manually and reading the API Reference is more convenient.
 Their SDK is wack!

+**High Latency**: We originally tried to lower latency through audio-to-audio processing using Gemini Live, however, we were not able to process the audio within the limited quota of the day.
+(Only 15 requests per day!)
+We were quickly rate limited, and so decided on accepting higher latency for more reliability where we use AssemblyAI for STT, then feed transcripts to Google Gemini for TTS.
+The audio-to-audio flow then became a hacky audio-to-text-to-audio.

 ## Accomplishments that we're proud of